vijaykiran/hoplon/README.md

 In general, Hoplon programs can be represented equivalently in either HTML or ClojureScript syntax.
-This is an important point for designers and developers who rely on development tools to get the maximum level of productivity.
+This is an important point for designers and developers who rely on development tools to maximize productivity.

 #### ClojureScript As HTML